isahy042/ComputerGamef24/README.md

-# Ballerina Poser
+# Ballerina

 Author: Isa Lie

-Design: Given a model, the player controls the person to copy its pose in a given amount of time.
+Design: Given a ballerina doll, the player controls the person to copy its pose in a given amount of time.
 After that, the similarity meter on the right displays how close the player's recreation was to the original model.

 Screen Shot: